3dmod(1) 3dmod(1)

 option is useful for loading an existing model onto a data stack

-after it has been flipped in Y and Z or after the pixel size or
+after it has been rotated around X or after the pixel size or

 origin has been changed in the image file header.